Arke: Family and attributes

 The goddess Arke was born to Thaumas, a minor god; no mother of hers is mentioned anywhere.
-She and her sister Iris were both messenger deities; Iris is notably also the goddess of the rainbow, but unlike her Arke has not got any established connection to rainbows.
+She and her sister Iris were both messenger deities; Iris is notably also the goddess of the rainbow, but unlike her, Arke has no established connection to rainbows.
 Like Iris however Arke also sported wings which might be a nod to some primeval force or element she represented, but it is not clear what that would be.

 Mythology

-During the divine war known as the Titanomachy, Arke and Iris originally sided with the Olympian gods, but soon after Arke betrayed them for the Titans and flew to their camp to become their own messenger-goddess, while Iris remained loyal as the Olympian gods' messenger.
+According to Ptolemy Hephaestion, during the divine war known as the Titanomachy Arke and Iris originally sided with the Olympian gods, but soon after Arke betrayed them for the Titans and flew to their camp to become their own messenger-goddess, while Iris remained loyal as the Olympian gods' messenger.

 When the Olympians eventually prevailed over their enemies, their leader Zeus punished Arke severely for her defection.
 She was deprived of her wings and cast into the deep pit called Tartarus, together with the vanquished Titans.
 Arke's torn wings were later given to Peleus and Thetis as a gift on their wedding day; Thetis in turn later gave them to her son Achilles, which is thought to be the derivation of his surname Podarces (literally "swift-footed", as if from πούς, gen. ποδός "foot" + the name of Arke).

 In Eumelus of Corinth's lost epic poem the Titanomachy which chronicled the battle between the Olympians and the Titans, it seems that the messenger of the Titans was called Ithas or Ithax, a figure that was identified with Prometheus.